 Some common errors that occur in Residential Tenancies matters are:

-The Court will not grant you leave to appeal if your argument is only that the Tribunal should have preferred your evidence to that of your landlord.
+The Court will not grant you leave to appeal if your argument is only that the Tribunal should have preferred your evidence to that of your rental provider.
 The Court will not grant you leave to appeal if you want to show the Court new evidence that was not available to the Tribunal at your earlier hearing.

 It is important to note that if you are successful in your Supreme Court Appeal, then your matter may be sent back to the Tribunal to be decided again in a way that excludes the error of law in the Tribunal’s original decision.
 There is a risk that when the Tribunal hears your matter it will again make a decision to grant your landlord a Possession Order.